 - Posterior pituitary

-The ideal adult human pituitary consists of just the Anterior and the Posterior parts.
+A healthy adult human’s pituitary gland consists of two parts – the Anterior and the Posterior parts.
 The Intermediate pituitary regresses during gestation and is absent in adult humans.
 Following are the major functions of hormones:

 Anterior Pituitary Hormones